Javier-Espana/command-line-clue/game/notebook.md

 - Use 'ls' to list the contents of each location
 - Use 'cat' to read any text files you find

+New Clue:

+Check the bakery in the shops.

+Hint: You'll need to go back several directories to reach this location.
+Remember that you can use multiple '../' to go up multiple levels:
+- 'cd ..'    goes up one level
+- 'cd ../..' goes up two levels
+- and so on...

 ## Suspects
 - [ ] The Doctor
 - [ ] The Chef